eth-cscs/manta/README.md

 Another CLI tool for [Shasta](https://apidocs.giuv.cscs.ch/)

-It basically translates your manta command into http calls against Shasta related APIs (Manta does not use other tools like cray cli or kubectl)
+Manta is a rest client against Shasta related APIs (Manta does not use other tools like cray cli or kubectl) and presented as a CLI

-**NOTE:** current implementation does not creates/updates/deletes any information in the Shasta mgmt plane
+**NOTE:** current implementation does not create/update/delete any information in the Shasta mgmt plane

 ## Features